-During the year ended December 31, 2019, the Company repurchased and cancelled 8,808 (2018 - 41,628) of its common shares through trades on the TSX for an aggregate purchase price of \$10 (2018 - \$117), which was recorded as a reduction of share capital.
+During the year ended December 31, 2020, the Company repurchased and cancelled nil (2019 - 8,808) of its common shares through trades on the TSX for an aggregate purchase price of nil (2019 - \$10), which was recorded as a reduction of share capital.

-17. Share-based payment arrangements:
+16. Share-based payment arrangements:

-At December 31, 2019, the Company had the following share-based payment arrangements:
+At December 31, 2020, the Company had the following share-based payment arrangements:

-- (a) Stock option plan: - (i) On April 21, 2011, the Board of Directors approved an amended stock option plan (the "2011 Option Plan"), effective upon closing of the IPO, for the purpose of recognizing contributions made by employees, officers and others by granting to them options to purchase common shares of the Company.
+(a) Stock option plan:

+(i) On April 21, 2011, the Board of Directors approved an amended stock option plan (the "2011 Option Plan"), effective upon closing of the IPO, for the purpose of recognizing contributions made by employees, officers and others by granting to them options to purchase common shares of the Company.
 All options granted under the previous option plan and all new options granted under the 2011 Option Plan are now governed by the 2011 Option Plan.
 The 2011 Option Plan reduces the contractual life of the options to 7 years for new options issued; the options issued prior to the 2011 Option Plan will continue to have a contractual life of 10 years.

-The 2011 Option Plan also mandates that the maximum aggregate number of outstanding options shall not exceed 10% of the outstanding common shares at the relevant grant date.
+On May 17, 2019, the Board of Directors approved an amended stock option plan, increasing the maximum aggregate number of outstanding options to not exceed 15% of the outstanding common shares at the relevant grant date.